Using Cryptlib - Encryption Based On Solid Foundations

 One Encrypted Container For Your Valuable Data

 And it helps to make your backups much simpler, as you don't have to worry about your essential data being lost.
 All you need to recover a broken system lives inside your big encrypted file.
 Once you have a copy of your container - on a portable hard disk, your smartphone or in the cloud - with a fresh, clean Linux system on new hardware you'll be up and running in no time when you are able to mount your container into your new file system and everything is in place again.
+If you're traveling a lot, the benefits of a single encrypted container are obvious.
+You can even travel without your files and your own hardware knowing that you'll be able to download a smaller version of your big file containing the essential part of your data you'll need at your destination from the cloud.

 No more worries about your files being seized or stolen on your journey or being concerned about accidental damage to your laptop by the airport x-ray or bumping of your hardware in flight.

 For a time there was only speculation how backdoors are being implanted to weaken encryption and to subvert trust in secure online communication.
+This has all changed with the latest revelations about NSA's advanced spying capabilities, a catalogue of ready-made backdoor tools for almost everything.

 There are a number of requirements a good backdoor has to meet to become an efficient surveillance tool for the NSA and other like-minded organisations.